top of page

 After months of researching, exploration, frustration, and countless interviews with strangers on VRchat, including queer communities, filmmakers, and full-body mo-cap dancers in VRchat, I met FriendlyGhost in a newly developed bar in VRchat, telling her story.

 We were clear about our vision: we wanted to tell a story through the voice of a female interviewee, focusing on the potential that virtual worlds and shared imagination offer for redefining our lives and identities by disassociating from our physical bodies and societal structures.
-We also aimed to challenge the construction of gender in the digital era.
-Although the concept initially lacked substance, the pitch was recognized for its strong potential and was selected to move forward.
+We also aimed to challenge the construction of gender norms in the digital era.

 2024.5-2024.7